 Net 157-171

-Why is the City proposing new cycling facilities?
+Why did the City propose new cycling facilities?

 What are the project boundaries?

-The study area for the York University cycling facilities is bounded by Steeles Avenue West, Jane Street, Finch Avenue West, and Keele Street.
+The project area for the York University cycling facilities is bounded by Steeles Avenue West, Jane Street, Finch Avenue West, and Keele Street.

-The study area for the Downsview Neighbourhood cycling facilities is bounded by Jane Street, Wilson Road, Keele Street, and Finch Avenue West.
+The project area for the Downsview Neighbourhood cycling facilities is bounded by Jane Street, Wilson Road, Keele Street, and Finch Avenue West.

-The City is proposing to install bike lanes, boulevard trails, and sharrows on various routes, as well as improved pathways to ravine trails (identified on the map).
+The City installed bike lanes, cycle tracks, boulevard trails, and sharrows on various routes, as well as improved pathways to ravine trails (identified on the map).

 Example of a bike lane